matsengrp/epam/README.md

     conda install datrie
     make install

 The `netam` package needs to be installed within the epam conda environment (though outside the epam file directory).
-Separately clone the repository (https://github.com/matsengrp/netam) and run `make install`.
+Separately clone the repository (https://github.com/matsengrp/netam), checkout the relevant version of the repo `git checkout 22c8873`, and run `make install`.

 Getting Thrifty model crepes: